mikespook/gorbac/README.md

 Version
 =======

-Currently, goRBAC has two versions:
+Currently, goRBAC has two released versions

 [Version 1](https://github.com/mikespook/gorbac/tree/v1.dev) is the original design which will only be mantained to fix bugs.

 [Version 2](https://github.com/mikespook/gorbac/tree/v2.dev) is the new design which will be continually mantained with a stable API.

+and the developing branch is

 [The master branch](https://github.com/mikespook/gorbac) will be under development with a new API and can be changed without notice.